The Department of Religious Studies will celebrate its fiftieth anniversary throughout the 2016-2017 academic year.

 In addition, we will host a Fall Homecoming reunion for our alumni.
 This will coincide with a VolStarter campaign to launch a much-needed Undergraduate Research and Travel Fund for our department.

 As the centerpiece of our fundraising during this landmark year, we have also launched a Religious Studies Endowment Fund, beginning from the generosity of our founding head Ralph Norman and our longest serving head Charles H. Reynolds.
 Our goal is 50k for the 50th to provide increased research opportunities for our faculty and students!
 For information on the work of our active and productive faculty, click here.

 Please join us for these anniversary events and consider a special gift to support our 50k of the 50th goals.
-We also would greatly appreciate your support for our ongoing work in teaching and outreach through initiatives such as the F. Stanley Lusby and John O. Hodges Teaching Fund, the Joan Nicoll Riedl Book Award, our Schools Outreach Project [create Outreach page and link] and Religion in the Workplace Project.
+We also would greatly appreciate your support for our ongoing work in teaching and outreach through initiatives such as the F. Stanley Lusby and John O. Hodges Teaching Fund, the Joan Nicoll Riedl Book Award, our Schools Outreach Project and Religion in the Workplace Project.